IntersectMBO/cardano-node/README.md

 ### Instructions

 The download includes `cardano-node.exe` and a `.dll` file.
-To run the node with cardano-node run you need to reference a few files and directories as arguments.
+To run the node with `cardano-node run`, you need to reference a few files and directories as arguments.
 These can be copied from the `cardano-node` repo into the executables directory.
 The command to run the node on mainnet looks like this:

 ```
 cardano-node.exe run --topology ./mainnet-topology.json --database-path ./state --port 3001 --config ./configuration-mainnet.yaml --socket-path \\.\pipe\cardano-node